CyberAgentGameEntertainment/UnityMobileSupport/Packages/MobileSupportQualityTuner/README.md

 #### Creating your own rules

-You can create your own rules by inheriting `RuleMatcher` class.
+You can create your own rules by implementing `IMatcher` interface.
-Some samples are available in [RuleMatcher.cs](Runtime/Scripts/RuleMatcher.cs).
+After you create it, you can add it to `QualityLevelRuleMatchers` of `RuleBasedQualitySelector<T>`.

 ## Setup